 1. Honey Brown Highlights

 Honey and chocolate hair always, always go well together.
 There’s something so sweet about the combination, right?
 We love to place partial highlights mostly near the face, but don’t forget about the rest of your hair entirely.
 A smooth gradient will help to give your hair flow.
 If you go for this gorgeous soft golden tone, we always recommend you show it off with shine.
-To achieve, apply some of the TRESemmé Keratin Smooth Serum on your hair to smooth out any frizz or flyaways.
+To achieve, apply TRESemmé Keratin Smooth Serum on your hair to smooth out any frizz or flyaways.

 2. Platinum Fringe